Nathan S. Pentkowski

 Research Interests:

-- Neurobiology of anxiety and fear related defensive behaviors
+- Neurobiology of anxiety and fear related defensive behaviors.

-- Examining serotonin (e.g., 5-HT1B, 5-HT2C, 5-HT2A) and corticotropin-releasing factor (CRF1) receptors as novel targets for treating drug addiction and affective disorders
+- Examining serotonin (e.g., 5-HT1B, 5-HT2C, 5-HT2A) and corticotropin-releasing factor (CRF1) receptors as novel targets for treating drug addiction and affective disorders.

 - Role of stress systems in modulating depressive- and anxiety-like behaviors in rodent transgenic models of Alzheimer’s disease.

-- Selective manipulation of mesocorticolimbic structures using viral-mediated gene transfer and DREADD technology
+- Selective manipulation of mesocorticolimbic structures using viral-mediated gene transfer and DREADD technology.

 Profile:

 Research in my laboratory utilizes behavioral, pharmacological, biochemical, imaging and genetic techniques to examine the neurobiological mechanisms underlying drug abuse, mood and anxiety disorders, and Alzheimer’s disease, including the critical role of stress.
 Prolonged exposure to excessive or uncontrollable stress represents a common risk factor for these neuropsychiatric disorders.
-My goal is to utilize these neuroscience techniques to identify the brain systems dysregulated in these neuropsychiatric disorders in order to develop novel pharmacotherapies.
+My goal is to utilize these neuroscience techniques to identify the brain systems dysregulated in these neuropsychiatric disorders to develop novel pharmacotherapies.

 Selected Publications